phreakwiz/SNES-AddOn-PCBs/MultiRegion_with_DeJitter_QID/installation/SNS-CPU-RGB-01/README.md

 ### Installation of PCB

 - Solder PCB in place under the cartridge slot.
 Be aware of the orientation (pin marking must match)
+  - solder the PCB to the top of the slot pins such that there is a small between SNES mainboard and modding board
+    (which is easy to do if you ordered the PCB in 0.8mm thickness)
+    (or simply insulate the PCB with some tape at the bottom)
   - make sure that all connections are well flowed
   - especially pin 5 and 36 might be difficult or need more power due to large heat capacity of the underlying GND plane
 - put the replacement dual LED where the original was (use a small piece of hot glue if needed) and connect the common pole to either _Ground_ or _Vcc_ (common cathod or anode, respectively)